 Jessie Lau is a writer, freelance journalist, editor & artist

-I’m a London-based writer and journalist from Hong Kong with over a decade of media experience.
-A generalist with expertise on China and Asia, I cover human rights, politics, society and culture from a transnational feminist perspective.
-My work has appeared in The Guardian, CNN, The Economist, WIRED and many other publications.
-I also make films: I fronted the BBC Eye documentary “China’s Silenced Feminist” and executive-produced the Channel 4 News film “China’s Feminist Fightback."
-Formerly based in Beijing and California, I’m now editor-in-chief and board member at NüVoices, a non-profit amplifying gender minorities working on China subjects.
+Hi there!
+I’m a writer and journalist from Hong Kong, now based in London.
+My work has appeared in The Guardian, CNN, The Economist, WIRED and many others.
+A generalist with expertise on China and Asia, I have over a decade of media experience.
+Now, I gravitate towards stories exploring the intersections of human rights, politics and culture.
+I fronted the BBC documentary “China’s Silenced Feminist” and executive-produced the Channel 4 News film “China’s Feminist Fightback."
+Formerly based in Beijing and California, I’m editor-in-chief and board member at NüVoices, a non-profit amplifying gender minorities working on China subjects.
+Commissions and cold calls are welcome.

 Selected stories